 - The process can only be performed on legally dead people.
 To elaborate further, their heart has stopped beating.

 - According to scientists, legally dead and completely dead are two different states, and later means ceasing of all brain functions.
-Legal death occurs just when the heart stops pumping but there are still brain functions at the cellular level and Cryonics revolves around preserving that little brain activity, in an attempt to resuscitate the person in future.
+Legal death occurs just when the heart stops pumping but there are still brain functions at the cellular level and Cryonics revolves around preserving that little brain activity, in an attempt to resuscitate the person in the future.

 Has It Been Successful?